romaomb/dataglove/README.md

 ## Client-side (not frontend): JAVA Android

 Did on JAVA for Android and now I DO REGREAT IT a lot.
-(Thank God we have Kotlin)

 * Volley to get data
 * Rajawali to make a 3D hand skeleton model